pamaldi/adso/Readme.md

 ## Usage
 ### LLM Experiments
 The adso-core module contains various experiments with LLM agents using the Langchaing4j library.
-To interact with these experiments, you can use the provided REST endpoints.
-Example Endpoint
-You can access the endpoints via http://localhost:8080/api/experiment.
-Specific endpoints and their usage will be documented within the code and API documentation.

 ## Contributing
 We welcome contributions!
 Please follow these steps to contribute:
 Fork the repository.